lpre/Fastcgi-Container/README.md

 	cmake -DCMAKE_INSTALL_PREFIX:PATH=~/bin/fastcgi-container .
 	make
-	make install
+	make install go

-For more information see documentation available on official [CMake site](http://www.cmake.org/documentation/).
+For more information about CMake options see the documentation available on official [CMake site](http://www.cmake.org/documentation/).

+After installation of the package in system directories `/usr` or `/usr/local`, create the necessary links and cache for use by the run-time linker:

+	sudo ldconfig

 # Docs